edgedb/edgedb/docs/guides/quickstart.rst

 .. code-block:: bash

-    $ mkdir edgedb-quickstart
+  $ mkdir quickstart
-    $ cd edgedb-quickstart
+  $ cd quickstart

 Then initialize your EdgeDB project:

 .. code-block:: bash

   $ edgedb project init

 This starts an interactive tool that walks you through the process of setting up your first EdgeDB instance.
 You should see something like this:

 .. code-block:: bash

   $ edgedb project init

-    No `edgedb.toml` found at `~/path/to/edgedb-quickstart`
+  No `edgedb.toml` found at `~/path/to/quickstart`
   or above.
 Do you want to initialize a new project?
 [Y/n]
   > Y

   Specify the name of EdgeDB instance to use with this project [default: edgedb_quickstart]:
   > edgedb_quickstart

   How would you like to run EdgeDB for this project?
   1. Local (native package)
   2. Docker
   Type a number to choose an option:
   > 1

   Checking EdgeDB versions...
   Specify the version of EdgeDB to use with this project
   [default: 1-beta3]:
   > 1-beta3
   ┌─────────────────────┬───────────────────────────────────────────────┐
-    │ Project directory   │ ~/path/to/edgedb-quickstart                   │
+  │ Project directory   │ ~/path/to/quickstart                   │
-    │ Project config      │ ~/path/to/edgedb-quickstart/edgedb.toml       │
+  │ Project config      │ ~/path/to/quickstart/edgedb.toml       │
-    │ Schema dir (empty)  │ ~/path/to/edgedb-quickstart/dbschema          │
+  │ Schema dir (empty)  │ ~/path/to/quickstart/dbschema          │
   │ Installation method │ Native System Package                         │
   │ Version             │ 1.0b2+ga7130d5c7.cv202104290000-202105060205  │
   │ Instance name       │ edgedb_quickstart                             │
   └─────────────────────┴───────────────────────────────────────────────┘
   Initializing EdgeDB instance...
   Bootstrap complete.
 Server is up and running now.
   Project initialialized.
   To connect to edgedb_quickstart, just run `edgedb`.

 This did a couple things.